epfl-ada/ada-2022-project-adagang/README.md

 List of words are also used to determine the presence of style of the content.

-The list of negative words link https://ptrckprry.com/course/ssd/data/negative-words.txt is used.
+The list of [negative words](https://ptrckprry.com/course/ssd/data/negative-words.txt) is used.
 The goal is to determine if content with a negative feeling induce more success.

-The list of positive words link https://ptrckprry.com/course/ssd/data/positive-words.txt is used.
+The list of [positive words](https://ptrckprry.com/course/ssd/data/positive-words.txt) is used.
 This list is mainly necessary to determine if the negative impact really had a significant impact on the success.